asen00/Ludobots/README.md

 - parallelhc
 - quadruped

-The remaining branches are responses to class assignments and end in a parallel hillclimber which is optimized for locomotion.
+The remaining branches are responses to class assignments and build up to the "final" branch.
+This demonstrates a parallel hillclimber which is optimized for locomotion.

 What I learned: object-oriented programming in Python, parallelization, evolutionary algorithms, seeding, pickling